EARTHQUAKE Part Two

 • Under a desk or table: This provides a low profile and a small area of protection from falling objects and debris.

-• Against an interior wall: Interior walls are less likely to collapse than exterior walls, and they provide protection from falling objects and debris.
+• Against an interior wall: Interior walls are less likely to collapse than exterior walls, and they protect from falling objects and debris.

 • Away from windows and heavy objects: Stay away from windows, mirrors, and heavy objects that can break and cause injury.